vryy/4C/README.md

 ## Where to Ask Questions

 If you need help with BACI, feel free to ask questions by [creating a GitLab issue](https://gitlab.lrz.de/baci/baci/issues).
-Use an issue template to pre-populate the *Description* field, giving you instructions on submitting the issue.
+Use an issue template from the dropdown menu to pre-populate the *Description* field, giving you instructions on submitting the issue.

 [↑ Contents](#contents)